SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

    and are copied rather than referenced when they are assigned to a constant or variable, or passed to a function.
    This is different from the behavior of Cocoa's ``NSArray`` and ``NSDictionary`` classes.
-   The difference between value types and reference types is covered in detail in :ref:`ClassesAndStructures_ValueTypesAndReferenceTypes`.
+   The difference between value types and reference types is covered in :ref:`ClassesAndStructures_ValueTypesAndReferenceTypes`.

 ..
 TODO: provide an example of what this means in practice